 Album 1 & 2 - Big Trip: (United Kingdom) - West Sussex (Winter)

 There will be many webalbums in this series as we travel around UK, Ireland and Europe in our motorhome.
-We will cover over 30 countries throughout 2015 and into 2016.
+We will cover over 30 countries throughout the year and into next year.
 This album covers the first week of our journey as we arrive in England and stay with friends in West Sussex.
 Thanks Jo and Jamie for your hospitality, it is much appreciated!
 It was great to have some breathing space enabling us to get our Motorhome set up for our travels and really experience life in The Witterings.
 Have a look at our 1st lot of photos from the trip: Our First Glimpses of England and Our New Motorhome & West Sussex.

 Trips from 2010 - 2014 (Australia, New Zealand, Vanuatu)